 Fee: Max $1 per money order

 With Walmart money orders, you can pay with cash or debit card.
 If you need to cash a MoneyGram money order, you can do so at Walmart and pay the check-cashing fee.

 The United States Postal Service sells money orders at over 30,000 post office retail locations nationwide.
 Getting your money order through the USPS may be the best way, so head on over to your USPS office.

 For USPS money orders, you can use cash, debit card, or traveler’s checks.
 The USPS does not issue MoneyGram or WesternUnion money orders but uses its brand.
 Call ahead to ask if your post office gives money orders and be prepared to have the cash amount plus the fee.
 They may also accept debit cards.

 Local banks and credit unions

 Many banks and credit unions offer money orders.
 You’ll need the exact cash amount and the applicable fee to purchase them.
-At your bank or credit union, they may withdraw the exact amount of the needed including the fee directly from your account.
-No physical cash would be exchanged.
+Some financial institutions may require you to be a current customer to buy a money order.

-Now, that you’ve decided where and comfortable with the fees, it’s time to get your money order.
+Now that you’ve decided where and are comfortable with the fees, it’s time to get your money order.
 You must have the exact cash amount needed for the purchase.
-In some places, you can use a debit card in lieu of cash.
+In some places, you can use a debit card instead of cash.